Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Nonisothermal exactness on the augmented state domain

 \subsection{Defect diagnostics}

-Theorem~\ref{thm:thermal_gtd} provides an exact criterion for global-pressure equivalence, but in applications the constitutive data $(\{\lambda_\alpha\},\{p_{c,\alpha}\})$ are usually prescribed from fits, tables, or closure laws, and the solution explores only part of the state manifold $(\s,T)$.
-We therefore introduce operational defect measures that localize where exactness holds or fails, distinguish whether the loss of exactness is driven by the saturation sector or by genuinely nonisothermal coupling, and provide scalar diagnostics that can be tracked along solution trajectories.
+Theorem~\ref{thm:thermal_gtd} provides an exact criterion for global-pressure equivalence.
+In applications, however, the functions entering this criterion are not usually known analytically from first principles.
+They are prescribed as closure laws, fitted correlations, or tabulated data for the phase mobilities $(\lambda_\alpha(\s,T))$ and capillary pressures $(p_{c,\alpha}(\s,T))$.
+The resulting solution also explores only a subset of the full saturation--temperature state domain.
+We therefore introduce operational defect measures that identify where exactness holds or fails, separate saturation-sector nonintegrability from genuinely nonisothermal coupling, and provide scalar diagnostics that can be tracked along solution trajectories.

 \textbf{(i) Saturation-sector defect.} The first component measures failure of saturation-sector integrability,

 For fixed $T$, $\mathcal D_{ss}$ reduces to the classical TD/gTD integrability defect on the saturation simplex.